plausible/website/_posts/2020-04-29-will-removing-google-analytics-from-a-site-hurt-search-engine-rankings.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">GA can give you lots of insights about your site &amp; how users enjoy it, but it&#39;s not required for search.</p>&mdash; 🍌 John 🍌 (@JohnMu) <a href="https://twitter.com/JohnMu/status/1012276593660780544?ref_src=twsrc%5Etfw">June 28, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ```

 ## Does Google Analytics improve SEO?
+Our conclusion

 So the answer to the question of "does Google use Google Analytics in order to figure out their search results?" is a firm "no" according to people working for Google.
 Google doesn't use any of the Google Analytics data in its search results algorithm.